October 13, 2006

 His refusal to take medication would make it impossible for him to be part of the study group and will just further agitate him.
 He was quite angry about the line of questioning that the interview took.
 As you might expect from an Asperger child, he had no understanding of the metaphors, and was quite disturbed by the fairy godmother scenario you gave him.
 You mentioned that the wait list for treatment for Asperger is quite lengthy, and that the study group was the alternative.
 However, participation in a study group, with the implied possibility of medication, will not be helpful in this case.
 So while I very much appreciate your effort, this is not the right course of treatment for him.

 Dr. King wrote back as quickly as he could, trying to salvage his opportunity to intervene; yes, the group placement that he had recommended for Adam (which was part of a clinical research study) would have required that he take medication.
 However, if the Lanzas refused, there was another option that he thought could still be of some benefit.
-It was a totally different approach: there was an Advanced Practice Registered Nurse (APRN) at Yale named Kathleen Koenig, and she was the coordinator of the PPD group — short for Pervasive Developmental Delay.
+It was a totally different approach: there was an Advanced Practice Registered Nurse (APRN) at Yale named Kathleen Koenig, and she was the coordinator of a group for children with Pervasive Developmental Disorders (PDD).
 She seemed a perfect fit, and would be happy to work with Adam and Nancy directly, King assured.
 And she had a wealth of knowledge on “treatment/education resources in the community.”

 Nancy agreed to take Adam to see the nurse practitioner.
 She also clarified in her reply that it was mostly just Dr. King’s recommendations of treatment for Adam that she disagreed with; the Yale report on her son was “insightful,” and there were other recommendations King had made that she felt were “worth pursuing.”